sworupkhadka/Python/day 5/readme.md

 For Loops
 Iterating over Lists

-A for loop lets you go through each item in a list:
+For loops allow you to go through each item in a list:

 fruits = ["apple", "peach", "pear"]